run-house/runhouse/docs/how-to-use-runhouse.rst

         provider="aws", # Specify a cloud provider
         image_id="docker:nvcr.io/nvidia/pytorch:23.10-py3", # Use a Docker image
-        autostop_mins=90, # Remember to set autostop_mins to avoid leaving clusters running indefinitely. launcher = 'den' # Launch the cluster with Runhouse ).up_if_not()
+        autostop_mins=90, # Remember to set autostop_mins to avoid leaving clusters running indefinitely. launcher = 'den' # Launch the cluster with Runhouse; use 'local' for local credentials ).up_if_not()

 You can run CLI commands on the cluster using ``cluster.run()`` to layer on setup steps beyond the underlying image; for instance, installing other packages.